cgipson2345/redditpostcollector/README.md

 # redditpostcollector
-this is a reddit post collector for cs 172
+this is a reddit post collector for collecting reddit posts at an efficient rate